pulumi/docs/content/blog/cumundi-guest-post/index.md

 Although we have this relationship between our resources, the Pulumi state graph doesn't display it.
 How can we change this without affecting the real resources on Gitlab and Google Cloud?

-We can pass [`CustomResourceOptions`](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/pulumi/#CustomResourceOptions) as the last argument to every Pulumi resource that we want to create.
-We use `parent` and `aliases` for refactoring.
+We can pass [`CustomResourceOptions`](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/pulumi/#CustomResourceOptions) as the last argument to every Pulumi resource that we want to create and use `parent` and `aliases` for refactoring.

 To link the key to the service account, we set the `parent` property to the service account resource.
 If you run `pulumi preview`,  Pulumi wants to recreate the key.
 It wants to do this because it searches for the key as a child resource of the service account.
 In your last applied Pulumi state, that is not the case.